 Strings And Text in Python

-By: Zed A. Shaw Printer Friendly Format
+By: Zed A. Shaw in python Tutorials on 2011-03-04

-A string is usually a bit of text you want to display to someone, or “export†out of the program you are writing.
-Python knows you want something to be a string when you put either " (double-quotes) or ’ (single-quotes) around the text.
+A string is usually a bit of text you want to display to someone, or "export" out of the program you are writing.
+Python knows you want something to be a string when you put either " (double-quotes) or " (single-quotes) around the text.

 We will now type in a whole bunch of strings, variables, formats, and print them.
 You will also practice using short abbreviated variable names.
 Programmers love saving themselves time at your expense by using annoying cryptic variable names, so let’s get you started being able to read and write them early on.